python-zk/kazoo/docs/basic_usage.rst

 --------------

-Sometimes you may wish to have specific retry policies for a command or set of commands that differes from the :meth:`~kazoo.client.KazooClient.retry` method.
+Sometimes you may wish to have specific retry policies for a command or set of commands that differs from the :meth:`~kazoo.client.KazooClient.retry` method.
 You can manually create a :class:`~kazoo.retry.KazooRetry` instance with the specific retry policy you prefer: